top of page

 While not a direct component of the neural architecture, the training data and objective fundamentally shape what a large language model can do.

-• Gemini-style (Multimodal): Learn from multiple data types simultaneously — text, images, code — enabling richer reasoning and cross-modal understanding.
+Multimodal approaches, as seen in Gemini, learn from multiple data types simultaneously, including text, images, and code, enabling richer reasoning and cross-modal understanding.

-These choices — what data is included, how it’s cleaned, and what objective is used — directly affect an LLM’s capabilities, biases, and domain expertise.
+These choices, including what data is included, how it is cleaned, and which objective is used, directly affect an LLM’s capabilities, biases, and domain expertise.

 Summary Table: Components of LLMs